 I’m just a little upset that the Moon Base Party nominees didn’t getting into Congress.
 We might actually be banned in Florida I’m not sure.
 Then there is that Christine O’Donnell.
 She tricked me.
 She just wanted the campaign money for rent and shower curtains with pink flowers on them.
 What was I thinking?
 She showed up in a miniskirt promising to help me get the Party into office.
 Then she said something about wanting to dress up as a witch or something and I was all like “Hell yeah!
 This chick is wild!”
 The bitch took half our funds!
-Almost a whole $3.00.
+Almost $12 in loose change!

 Alright, so maybe I had a little something to drink this evening.
 Not much man.
 Just a few Keystone Lights.
 There’s barely any alcohol in those things.
 It’s like drinking water really.

 I guess I should be happy for the Republicans.
 Job good guys!
 Now with the Republicans in power EVERYTHING is going to be *so different*.
 Like we haven’t heard that before!
 Hahaha!
 The only things changing around here are old man diapers.
 Ewww!

 Hey buddy!
 Why do you keep asking about “substance obtuse problems”?
 You aren’t my parole officer.
 Maybe I was just in my basement earlier mixing up some Jello shutters.
 They weren’t for me.
 Those are for the weekend.
 You got a problem with that?

 Well of course I sampled the rum.
 You got to make sure it is fresh.
 Duh-uh!
 What was I talking about again?
 REPUBLICANS!
 That was it.
 So now they have a Chief Poobah Republican … err..
 Jim Boner or something.
 I think he sits on a throne made of ivory and wears a bucket over his head.
 What a last name!
 Boner.
 I bet he is a huge dick!